How to Recover from PTSD

 What Now?

-Luckily there are several evidence-based treatments for PTSD: Cognitive Processing Therapy (CPT) and Prolonged Exposure (PE).
+Luckily there are several evidence-based treatments to help someone recover from PTSD: Cognitive Processing Therapy (CPT) and Prolonged Exposure (PE).
 Each of these treatments target the avoidance aspect of trauma healing to help get you back in the car, so to speak.
 They do it in different ways, but they are both incredibly effective.
 In the end, what they both do is help re-engage you with your life.
 Metaphorically speaking, treatment may involve just first “getting in the car” without turning on the ignition.
 Then, as you get more comfortable, it might be turning on the car, but keeping it in park.
 Then it might be driving the car around the block.

 For further explanation of the difference between these two treatments, visit the Trauma-Focused Treatment section of our website and call COPE for a free consultation to see which one is right for you.